SParishwad/Remote-Controller/README.md

 <H2>JavaClass GameView:</H2>
-This public class extends the surface view and
+This public class extends the surface view and contains the handler for webSocket.
+Also, the OnMove method refines the update interval for the signals to be sent to the
+NodeMCU via webSockets and the newPercentage only gets updated if the difference between the old value and the new value is greater than 1.

 <H2>WebSockets</H2>
 The WebSockets library by [Takahiko Kawasaki](https://github.com/TakahikoKawasaki/nv-websocket-client) is used to create a WebSockets client.